How to Respond to Haters

-Up to a point we’ve simply got to suck it up and just consider dealing with them as part of life.
+Up to a point we’ve simply got to suck it up and just consider dealing with them as a part of life.

-But without question the dual rise of both social media and victimhood culture, where a small subset of absolute clowns worship the victim and actively seek victimhood rather than resilience or self-improvement, has arguably made matters worse than at any time in human history.
+But without question, the dual rise of both social media and victimhood culture, where a small subset of absolute clowns worship the victim and actively seek victimhood rather than resilience or self-improvement, has arguably made matters worse than at any time in human history.

 And people being people, me included, it’s that one hater whose negative comment festers in the back of your mind even when it should be balanced against hundreds or even thousands of messages of support and goodwill.

 I suspect this is some kind of evolutionary hardwired survival mechanism - things we feel safe around we don’t need to fixate on, things that disturb our equilibrium were probably once more about life or death.

 We’ve all seen the way some “people” love to spit bile online, and I’ve recently encountered some of the most appalling hate and attempted shaming of a U.P. client who has dared to work on her health, lose some weight, and who has received both professional and personal attacks because her weight loss and health regime is making her colleagues feel bad about their own obesity.

 They’ve actually written messages explicitly stating this!
 I’m in fact downplaying how extreme and bad this has been, it says something very worrying about today’s society that certain quarters feel that it’s acceptable to behave like this.